Guzpenha/MANtIS/docs/README.md

 ## MANtIS - intent labeled JSON

-To further enrich the dataset, we employed 2 specialist annotators to mark a subset of 1356 dialogues (Krippendorff's agreement of 0.71) from the dataset with intent labels for each utterance.
+To further enrich the dataset, we employed two expert annotators to mark a subset of 1356 dialogues (Krippendorff's agreement of 0.71) from the dataset with intent labels for each utterance.
 The following schema was used:

 | Intent	|	Description	|	Example snippet |
 |-----------|---------------|-------------------|